weburnit/php-oop/README.md

 *Tip: Install Robomongo on your OS*

-*Tip: Clone the test repository and make sure its working.*
+*Tip: Clone the test repository and make sure it's working.*
 Access the project with your favourite browser.
 You should see similar welcome screen. **Dont forget to run composer install.**
 ![Symfony welcome screen](https://raw.githubusercontent.com/OskHa/php_interview_test/master/symfony_screenshot.png)